 The images from your session therefore become so much more than just a photo.
 They are picture portals that in years to come, will transport you back to a place and a whole raft of feelings synonymous with that time.
 And what could be more precious that that?

 I love pictures that make you feel something.
-They need not be perfect but they draw a reaction.
-A gasp.
-An emotion.
+They draw a reaction, a gasp, an emotion.
 They make you look just a little bit longer.

 This is what I look to create for my clients.
 Portraits that get to the heart of the connections between people.
 Portraits that are able to reflect all the nuances, mannerisms and expressions that are unique to each person.
 Portraits that in years to come, you can look back on and instantly, remember a time, a place, a feeling.